arnavc/League-Of-Legends-Champion-Recommender/README.md

 In order to proceed with building a recommender system, I needed my data in a specific format.
 Pre-processing involved counting how many times a user had played each champion and then transferring that into a new matrix.
 This proved to be surprisingly difficult to do in an algorithmically efficient manner and actually being able to do it took a few days.
 I reformatted my data to have SummonerIDs as rows and all the 135 champions they could potentially have played as columns.
 I termed this to be my utility frequency matrix and as you can observe below, it was sparse as most users had not interacted with most champions.

 - - - - - - IMAGE OF DATA TABLE - - - - - -

+# Method

+Building a recommender system usually involves one of the following approaches: Collaborative Filtering, Content-Based Filtering, or a Hybrid Recommendation System.
+Collaborative Filtering is a technique that relies on a massive data set w